MeleeLibrary/meleelibrary.github.io/README.md

 #####New Links

-We are happy to take suggestions for new links.
+We are happy to take suggestions for new links and content.
 If you find/make something you believe is worth including, please contact D. Bag. and let him know!
 Keep in mind that we aren't able to include everything ever made, though all suggestions are greatly appreciated!